-What Can a Handyman Do in Dane in Dane County, Wisconsin?
+What Can a Handyman Do Without a License in Dane in Dane County, Wisconsin?

 In Wisconsin, most “handyman/general repair” work is not covered by a single state-issued general contractor license.
 However, if you contract directly with homeowners for home improvement (remodel/repair) you typically must hold a Wisconsin Dwelling Contractor certification/registration and carry required insurance, and you must not perform regulated trade work (electrical/plumbing/HVAC) without proper state credentials.
 Even when no state credential is required, local building permits and inspections are still commonly required in Dane and Dane County.